githubteacher/developers-december-2016/ihorvath64-sandiego.md

 ### San Diego

 #### Places to Eat
-- Jasmine Seafood Restaurant
+- Jasmine Seafood Restaurant in Kearny Mesa
-- The Taco Stand
+- The Taco Stand in La Jolla

 #### Places to Go
 - Mt San Jacinto
 - Anza Borrego Desert State Park
+- Swamis (for surfing)

 #### Places to Avoid
 - None :)